Domestic Violence Awareness Month

-Domestic violence Awareness Month seeks to raise awareness of the statistics surrounding domestic violence.
-For instance, did you know, 1 in 3 women and 1 in 4 men have experienced some form of physical violence by an intimate partner during their life?
-Or that on a typical day, there are more than 20,000 phone calls placed to domestic violence hotlines nationwide (NCADV Statistics)?
+Domestic Violence Awareness Month seeks to raise awareness of the statistics surrounding domestic violence.
+One in 3 women has experienced physical violence by an intimate partner.
+One in 4 men has experienced physical violence by an intimate partner.
+There are more than 20,000 phone calls per day to domestic violence hotlines nationwide (NCADV Statistics).

-By raising awareness of signs of domestic abuse, the hope is that friends & family will recognize the warning signs and know how to help; that victims of domestic violence will know about the resources available to help them escape; and that cases of domestic violence will decrease.
+PIMSY is helping to raise awareness of the signs of domestic abuse during Domestic Violence Awareness Month.
+The hope is that friends & family will recognize the warning signs and know how to help.
+Victims of domestic violence should know about the resources available.

 What is Domestic Violence?

-Domestic violence is defined as, “the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
+Domestic violence is defined as “the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 It includes physical violence, sexual violence, threats, economic, and emotional/psychological abuse.
-The frequency and severity of domestic violence varies dramatically (NCADV).”
+The frequency and severity of domestic violence vary dramatically (NCADV).”

 While domestic violence can result in physical injury, it can also result in psychological trauma and be accompanied by emotionally abusive and controlling behavior.
 Domestic violence affects all people regardless of age, socio-economic status, sexual orientation, gender, race, religion, or nationality, and can have consequences that cross generations.
 The impacts of domestic violence and can last a lifetime or beyond, often being passed down as generational trauma.